-Groovy-stream is a library for Groovy that lets you create lazy Iterators (or streams) based on Iterators
+Groovy-stream is a library for Groovy that lets you create lazy Iterators (or streams) based on Iterators, Collections, Maps, Iterables or other Streams.

 As a simple example, lets create a Stream representing all positive integers: